Interpretable Sparse Proximate Factors for Large Dimensions: Theoretical Results

-The smallest singular value $\sigma_{min}(B)$ of the matrix $B$ is a measure for how large the off-diagonal elements are.
+The smallest singular value $\sigma_{\min}(B)$ of the matrix $B$ is a measure for how large the off-diagonal elements are.
 In the special case of a diagonal matrix $B$, the smallest singular value equals 1.
-Our lower bound will depend on a probabilistic bound for $\sigma_{min}(B)$, which depends on the distribution of the loading vectors.
-For example in the special case of i.i.d normally distributed loading elements a random element of the loading vector is $O_p(1)$, while the largest element is unbounded in the limit.
-Hence, the ratio is $\frac{\lambda_{1,2}}{\lambda_{1,1}}=o_p(1)$.
+Our lower bound will depend on an asymptotic probabilistic bound for $\sigma_{\min}(B)$, which depends on the distribution of the loading vectors.
+For example in the special case of independent vectors $\*V_{k}$, that have i.i.d normally distributed elements, a random element of the rotated loading vector $\*V_{k}$ is $O_p(1)$, while the largest element is unbounded in the limit.
+Hence, the ratio is $\frac{v_{1,2}}{v_{1,1}}=o_p(1)$.
 For this special case the multi-factor case is a direct extension of the one-factor model, i.e. we can apply the one-factor result to each factor in the multi-factor model individually.
 Another special case is when the population loadings have sparse structures themselves.
-In both special cases we have $ \lim_{N \rightarrow \infty} \sigma_{min}(B)=1$.
-However, in general we need to take the effect of $\sigma_{min}(B)$ into account.
+More specifically, it is sufficient to have non-overlapping weight vectors $\*W_{k}$ and ``locally sparse'' $\*V$, that is, the vector $\*V_{k}$ has elements that are sufficiently small for the indices of nonzero elements of $\*W_{l \neq k}$.
+In both special cases we have $ \lim_{N \rightarrow \infty} \sigma_{\min}(B)=1$ while our theorem allows us to also take into account a more complex structure.